lennartbrandin/profiling-report/main.typ

 E.g in @gprof-callgraph `main [1]` all children are only called exclusivly by itself, while `get_object [3]` is called mostly by `raycast [2]` and a few times by `valid_position`.

-= On-the fly profiling
+= On-the-Fly profiling
-This section will describe a conceptual development tool that builds upon profiling, the idea, implementation, usage, and limitations of this tool will be reviewed.
+This section will describe a conceptual development tool that builds upon profiling.
+The idea, implementation, usage, and limitations of this tool will be reviewed.

 == Motivation
-The process of traditional code profiling is an efficient workflow for identifying @PHot:pl individually, but especially for large programs, that are not feasible to build and run iteratively, this workflow can become slow.
+The process of traditional code profiling is an efficient workflow for identifying @PHot:pl individually, but especially for large programs that are not feasible to build and run iteratively, this workflow can become slow.

-The paper @hu_towards_2025 offers a complementary workflow: inspecting routine performance _On-the Fly_ (i.e., without any compilation or execution, while coding, visualized by the @IDE).
+The paper @hu_towards_2025 offers a complementary workflow: inspecting routine performance _On-the-Fly_ (i.e., without any compilation or execution, while coding, visualized by the @IDE).

 == Introduction
 With increasing layers of abstraction, it becomes harder to have a deep understanding of the performance impact of specific decisions.
 Profilers, used correctly, can give a general notion of how much time is spent in what area of the implementation.
 As with any other toolset, profilers must be learned to be used efficiently.

 Even then, optimizing a @PHot might not be a clear task.
 Say the goal is to optimize appending data to a list; if the list is sorted, perhaps the sorting comparison criteria take a lot of time.
-It could also be the case that the CPU cannot be fully utilized as linked-list traversal stages require memory fetching to pass before the next comparison can take place.
+It could also be the case that the CPU cannot be fully utilized, as linked-list traversal stages require memory fetching to complete before the next comparison can take place.
 This requires a deep understanding or precise profiling to figure out where time is spent inefficiently.

-_On-the Fly_ profiling aims to support the developer in this aspect, telling _how_ time is spent.
+_On-the-Fly_ profiling aims to support the developer in this aspect, showing _how_ time is spent.
 This is based on categories introduced in @yasin_top-down_2014.

-/ Retiring: Useful work, (arithmetic, logic, read/stores) / Bad-speculation: Wrong specultative execution, e.g., branch mispredictions / Frontend-Bound: CPU is waiting for instructions, e.g., cache misses / Backend-Bound: CPU is waiting for data, e.g., slow memory fetches
+/ Retiring: Useful work (arithmetic, logic, reads/stores) / Bad-speculation: Wrong speculative execution, e.g., branch mispredictions / Frontend-Bound: CPU is waiting for instructions, e.g., cache misses / Backend-Bound: CPU is waiting for data, e.g., slow memory fetches

 == Implementation

 The prediction of performance distribution over the categories is based upon machine learning that takes roughly as input the C-code and provides a percentage distribution over the predicted CPU time distribution.

-The model was trained using snippets of C-code and the actual recorded CPU usage (by intel VTune, another profiler) given over the categories.
+The model was trained using snippets of C code and the actual recorded CPU usage (by Intel VTune, another profiler) given over the categories.

 === Training

-As the snippet as a string is not representativ of how the code is executed.
-The paper is using different representations of the code (Abstract Syntax Tree, Control Flow Graph and Data Flow Graph) as input for the model.
+As the snippet as a string is not representative of how the code is executed, the paper uses different representations of the code (Abstract Syntax Tree, Control Flow Graph, and Data Flow Graph) as input for the model.

-The model developed using a dataset of 240 C-Projects, collected from GitHub (Star rating was used as an indicator of quality).
+The model was developed using a dataset of 240 C projects, collected from GitHub (star rating was used as an indicator of quality).

-Of these only 83 were used for training as many lacked documentation or a correct buld process.
+Of these, only 83 were used for training, as many lacked documentation or a correct build process.

 === Accuracy

-Testing the model was done by using the actual mesured CPU usage of the project and comparing it to the predicted usage.
+Testing the model was done by using the actual measured CPU usage of the project and comparing it to the predicted usage.
 The prediction was within 10% of the actual usage in ~80% of the tests, and within 5% in ~50% of the tests.

 == Limitations

-The model and training process does not take compiler optimizations into account, the paper has tested 5 projects using optimization and the accuracy was within 10% for 70% and within 5% for ~40% of the tests.
+The model and training process do not take compiler optimizations into account.
+The paper has tested 5 projects using optimization, and the accuracy was within 10% for 70% and within 5% for ~40% of the tests.

 == Comparison to traditional profiling
 // Function analysis +on-the-fly
 Given the accuracy of the model, it is a viable alternative to profiling individual functions (in speed of applying the tool).
-The On-the Fly method gives an idea of how the function might misperform, while traditional profiling give you the time spent for itself and its children.
+The On-the-Fly method gives an idea of how the function might misperform, while traditional profiling gives you the time spent for itself and its children.
-Both require an understanding of the how the code is executed (as to understand why the yielded result is slow).
+Both require an understanding of how the code is executed (to understand why the yielded result is slow).

 // Overview +traditional
 Yet a big part of profiling is the overview of the entire program, _what parts_ are slow and _how much_ time is spent.
 Identifying a @PHot is more relevant than knowing how to optimize it.

 // Information derivation +traditional
-The information that can be derived from profiles (Performance regression, input growth, etc.) cannot be obtained using the On-the Fly method.
+The information that can be derived from profiles (performance regression, input growth, etc.) cannot be obtained using the On-the-Fly method.
 A new option is to see how the predicted distribution of an individual function changes over time, which could imply performance regression.

 #figure(
   table(
     columns: 3,
-    [Aspect], [On-the Fly], [Traditional Profiling],
+    [Aspect], [On-the-Fly], [Traditional Profiling],
     [Function Analysis], "Fast, predictive, mostly accurate", "Slow, measured, precise", [Program Overview], "No", "Yes",
     [Information Derivation], "New options, but no use-case", "Established methods", ),
-  caption: "Comparison of On-the Fly and traditional profiling" )
+  caption: "Comparison of On-the-Fly and traditional profiling" )

 = Conclusion

-Profiling plays an essential role in measuring and optimizing large scale applications or any performance critical application.
+Profiling plays an essential role in measuring and optimizing large-scale applications or any performance-critical application.
-The tools can be used while actively looking to improve an application or in an automated fation, generated a performance history which allows to prevent regression or simply predict future performance.
+The tools can be used while actively looking to improve an application or in an automated fashion, generating a performance history which allows one to prevent regression or simply predict future performance.

-The On-the Fly method shows an interesting approach to effortless integrate the optimization stage into the code-writing process.
+The On-the-Fly method shows an interesting approach to effortlessly integrating the optimization stage into the code-writing process.
-While this method seems promising by the provided statistics, it does not substitute many aspects and use cases for traditional profiling tools.
+While this method seems promising based on the provided statistics, it does not substitute for many aspects and use cases of traditional profiling tools.
-Should a usable tool be developed it would be beneficial to use both methods at different stages in the development cycle.
+Should a usable tool be developed, it would be beneficial to use both methods at different stages in the development cycle.